biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 5th Place

-Church:	First Pentecostal A/G, Ottumwa, IA
+* **Church**: First Pentecostal A/G, Ottumwa, IA
-Coaches:	George Edgerly, Karen Shepher (assistant)
+* **Coaches**: George Edgerly, Karen Shepher (assistant)
+* **Team**:
-Team:	Josh Miller
+    * Josh Miller
-Emily Rustad
+    * Emily Rustad
-Cameron Tilus
+    * Cameron Tilus
-Lindy Tilus
+    * Lindy Tilus
-Ryan Tilus
+    * Ryan Tilus
-Sally Epp
+    * Sally Epp
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Braeswood A/G, Houston, TX 15 to 200
+  * Round 2: Won against First A/G, Dickson, TN 150 to 30
+  * Round 3: Won against First A/G, Helena, MT 180 to 15
+  * Round 4: Lost to Calvary A/G, Toledo, OH 35 to 245
+  * Round 5: Lost to First A/G, Elkton, MD -5 to 110
+  * Round 6: Lost to Faith A/G, Orlando, FL 25 to 30
+  * Round 7: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 105 to 90
 * **Round Robin**:
-Round 1: Lost to First A/G, Elkton, MD 55 to 160
+  * Round 1: Lost to First A/G, Elkton, MD 55 to 160
-Round 2: Lost to Calvary A/G, Elkhart, IN 15 to 60
+  * Round 2: Lost to Calvary A/G, Elkhart, IN 15 to 60
-Round 3: Lost to First A/G, New Philadelphia, OH -30 to 195
+  * Round 3: Lost to First A/G, New Philadelphia, OH -30 to 195
-Round 4: Lost to James River, "Light", Ozark, MO -10 to 185 Round 5: Lost to First A/G, Dickson, TN 45 to 70
+  * Round 4: Lost to James River, "Light", Ozark, MO -10 to 185
+  * Round 5: Lost to First A/G, Dickson, TN 45 to 70
-Round 6: Won against New Life A/G, Ellendale, ND 90 to 65
+  * Round 6: Won against New Life A/G, Ellendale, ND 90 to 65
-Round 7: Won against Watford City A/G, Watford City, ND 60 to 20
+  * Round 7: Won against Watford City A/G, Watford City, ND 60 to 20
-Round 8: Won against Evangel A/G, Eau Claire, WI 85 to 25
+  * Round 8: Won against Evangel A/G, Eau Claire, WI 85 to 25
-Round 9: Lost to First A/G #2, Lexington, KY -15 to 80
+  * Round 9: Lost to First A/G #2, Lexington, KY -15 to 80
-Round 10: Lost to Grace A/G, Spring City, PA -25 to 245
+  * Round 10: Lost to Grace A/G, Spring City, PA -25 to 245
-Round 11: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 100 to 45 Round 12: Lost to Kennebunk Christian A/G, Kennebunk, ME -10 to 145 Round 13: Lost to Grace A/G, Syracuse, NY 45 to 165 Round 14: Lost to First A/G, Helena, MT 75 to 150 Round 15: Lost to Harvest A/G, Fort Worth, TX 70 to 125
+  * Round 11: Won against The Church at Briargate, "Innocent Doves", Colorado Springs, CO 100 to 45
+  * Round 12: Lost to Kennebunk Christian A/G, Kennebunk, ME -10 to 145
+  * Round 13: Lost to Grace A/G, Syracuse, NY 45 to 165
+  * Round 14: Lost to First A/G, Helena, MT 75 to 150
+  * Round 15: Lost to Harvest A/G, Fort Worth, TX 70 to 125
-Round 16: Lost to Oceanway A/G, Jacksonville, FL 0 to 140
+  * Round 16: Lost to Oceanway A/G, Jacksonville, FL 0 to 140
-Round 17: Won against First A/G, Montgomery, AL 65 to 50
+  * Round 17: Won against First A/G, Montgomery, AL 65 to 50
-Round 18: Won against First A/G, Lexington, NC 105 to 25
+  * Round 18: Won against First A/G, Lexington, NC 105 to 25
-Round 19: Won against Orange County Worship Center, Santa Ana, CA 100 to 25
+  * Round 19: Won against Orange County Worship Center, Santa Ana, CA 100 to 25
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}